VILLASframework/documentation/docs/node/formats/index.md

 Please note, that depending on you system configuration not all format-types might be available.
 Use the following command to get a list of all available types on your system: `villas node -h`.

-All format-types support the following generic options:
+All format-types share the following common options:

 import ApiSchema from '@theme/ApiSchema';